Maine Roads to Quality – Professional Development Network (PDN)

 The University of Maine Center for Community Inclusion and Disability Studies (CCIDS) has received a subcontract from the University of Southern Maine, Muskie School of Public Service to provide professional development and consultation to the Statewide Professional Development Network (PDN) working to improve the quality of early care and education settings in Maine.

-The Professional Development Network (PDN) is comprised of the Edmund S. Muskie School of Public Service (Muskie School) Professional Development Center, Maine Roads to Quality (MRTQ); the University of Maine Center for Community Inclusion and Disability Studies (CCIDS); and the University of Maine Developmental Psychology/Informatics Collaboration.
+The Professional Development Network (PDN) is comprised of Maine Roads to Quality (MRTQ) at the Cutler Institute for Health and Social Policy at the University of Southern Maine; the University of Maine Center for Community Inclusion and Disability Studies (CCIDS); and the Maine Afterschool Network (MASN).

 The MRTQ PDN is a coordinated early childhood professional development system that supports professionals to provide inclusive high quality early childhood programs by: